markymawk/BrawlCratePlugins/README.md

 # 4. Misc. / MDL0, TEX0, animation shortcuts

-## 4.1 CLR0 Set and Rotate Hue
+## 4.1 CLR0 Set and Rotate Hue, Adjust Saturation, Adjust Brightness
 **Usage:** Right-click a MDL0 Color node, CLR0 animation node, CLR0 material, CLR0 material entry

-Modifies all color entries of the selected item at once. **Set Hue** changes all colors to the same hue (0 to 359 valid). **Rotate Hue** adds a given value to all colors' hue values, rotating them along the color wheel (-180 to 180 valid).
+Modifies all color entries of the selected item at once. **Set Hue** changes all colors to the same hue (0 to 359 valid). **Rotate Hue** adds a given value to all colors' hue values, rotating them along the color wheel (-180 to 180 valid). **Adjust Saturation** and **Adjust Brightness** add the entered value to the color's respective saturation or brightness value (-100 to 100 valid).

 ## 4.2 MDL0 Copy Fighter Model
-**Usage:** Right-click a MDL0 node inside any costume .pac file
+**Usage:** Right-click a MDL0 node inside a costume .pac file

 Replaces all identically-named MDL0 nodes in the fighter's directory with the selected MDL0.
 Useful for optimizing or iterating on several recolors at once.